Phase diagram and optimal control for n-tupling discrete time crystal: Quantum many-body fluctuations of discrete time crystals

 \section{Quantum many-body fluctuations of discrete time crystals}

 So far we have performed the analysis of the system within the mean-field approximation, i.e. according to the GP equation (\ref{gpfull}).
 These results allowed us to obtain the phase diagrams which determine how strongly one may perturb the system and still DTCs are stable.
-However, the mean-field approach assumes that time evolution of a Bose system is restricted to the many-body Hilbert subspace of product states, $\phi_0(z_1,t)\phi_0(z_2,t)\dots\phi_0(z_N,t)$.
+However, the mean-field approach assumes that time evolution of a Bose system is restricted to the many-body Hilbert subspace of product states, $\phi_0(z_1,t)\phi_0(z_2,t)\dots\phi_0(z_N,t)$, which correspond to a BEC.
 Interactions between bosons couple the product state subspace to the complementary space and can lead to decay of a DTC.
 We address this problem in the present section within the Bogoliubov approach \cite{Pethick2002} in the case of the period-doubling time crystal.
+That is, we investigate if a BEC loaded to the $2:1$ resonant orbit and evolving along such an orbit can suffer from quantum many-body fluctuations and eventually heats up.